-Select a Frequency (Must be inputted and match the respective transmitter for system to work):
+Select a Frequency (must be inputted and match the respective transmitter for system to work):

-There should be a label either on the receiver or the transmitter being replaced listing frequency; it should be a channel number between AK01 and AK20, AKA00 to AKA08, AK38 or AK50.
-Find this number and use the pull down arrow to click that frequency.
+There should be a label either on the receiver or the transmitter being replaced that lists the frequency; it should be a channel number between AK01 and AK20, AKA00 to AKA08, AK38 or AK50.
+Find this number and use the pull-down arrow to click that frequency.